 A Note About Engineered Hardwood

-If you really want the look of hardwood but are concerned with how it will hold up, consider engineered hardwood.
+If you really want the look of hardwood but are concerned with how it will hold up as a kitchen floor option, consider engineered hardwood.
 Engineered hardwood is made of many layers that keep it durable overtime.
 It features a scratch-proof finish (which comes in handy if you’re prone to dropping things in the kitchen), real hardwood, a core layer for durability, and a backing layer that helps battle moisture.
 It’s basically an all-in-one flooring.
 To learn more about engineered hardwood, check out our other blog here!

-Your kitchen encounters frequent spills of food and the pitter patter of kids or pets, laminate flooring might be the solution.
+If your kitchen floor encounters frequent spills of food and the pitter patter of kids or pets, laminate flooring might be the solution.
 It mimics the look of tile or hardwood and has a lower price tag.
 It’s a practical alternative to the hardwood floors, offering homeowners realistic wood finishes in a wide variety of styles.

 Laminate flooring, which is composed of several layers of engineered material sandwiched together, is designed to imitate the look of wood or tile.
 It resists scratches and scuffs, thanks to an internal “wear layer” so it’s great for homeowners whose kitchens must contend with small kids, pets or extremely heavy use.
 It’s also easy to clean and maintain.